PX4/PX4-user_guide/en/flight_controller/crazyflie2.md

 - `cd examples`
 - `python cfbridge.py`
 - Open QGC.
-- After using cfbridge, you can deactivate the virtualenv if you activated it by running `deactivate` or pressing `CTRL+z`
+- After using cfbridge, you can deactivate the virtualenv if you activated it by pressing `CTRL+z`.
+Most of the time, launching cfbridge again from the same terminal doesn't connect to crazyflie, this can be solved by closing the terminal for cfbridge and relaunching cfbridge in a new terminal.

+> **Note** If you change any driver in [crazyflie-lib-python](https://github.com/barzanisar/crazyflie-lib-python/tree/cfbridge) or if launching cfbridge in a new terminal does not find crazyflie, make sure you navigate to the crazyflie-lib-python folder and run `make venv`.

-> **Note** Set the Joystick message frequency in QGC to any value between 5 to 14 Hz (10 Hz is recommended).
+> **Note** To use Joystick, set COM_RC_IN_MODE in QGC to "Joystick/No RC Checks".
+Calibrate the Joystick and set the Joystick message frequency in QGC to any value between 5 to 14 Hz (10 Hz is recommended).
 This is the rate at which Joystick commands are sent from QGC to CF2.
 (To do this, you will need to follow the instructions [here](https://github.com/mavlink/qgroundcontrol) to obtain the latest QGC source code (master) and build it.)

 ![](../../assets/hardware/joystick-message-frequency.png)